 What Plantation Shutter Color Should People In Phoenix Use?11/04/2019Greg Arnett Which Plantation Shutter Color Do Those In Phoenix Pick?
 Plantation shutters are one of the more popular window coverings that homeowners in Phoenix buy for their houses.
 Their enduring style blends easily into many different interior design schemes and blocks sun glare and heat loss from coming into your rooms.
-The durability of a plantation shutter can also be a big bonus, and will most likely transcend your current interior design.
+The durability of a plantation shutter can also be a big bonus, especially if you have kids or pets.
 When there’s so many great aspects regarding plantation shutters, it’s no question if you should use shutters as your preferred window treatment.
 Rather, you should be asking what color of plantation shutters will you choose?
 White Plantation Shutters Go With Everything Just like trim, white is also the most popular color of plantation shutters by a wide margin.
 It’s easy to see why -- white can work in a lot of room decor schemes.
 From strong wall colors to simpler interior design, white plantation shutters can complement almost everything.
-And when you redo your preferences and redecorate, you can leave your white treatments in the windows, as they will most likely work with the new style.
+And when you redo your preferences and redecorate, you can leave your white treatments in the windows, saving you both time and money.
 Those who prefer white plantation shutters usually want them made from faux wood so they won’t yellow over time.
 Our Polywood® shutters come in three separate shades of white and have a lifetime warranty that states the shutters will never yellow, stain or fade.
-To clean, all you need to do is wipe with a damp rag, and everything will slide right off.
+To clean, all you need to do is wipe with a damp rag, which means that your shutters will stay the same white color for decades to come.
 Natural Wood Stains Work Well With Some Designs For some interior themes, a plantation shutter with a natural wood stain looks best.
-A natural wood look might seem a somewhat restrictive for over exuberant design overhauls, but if you can match your wood flooring or stained furniture, then it may be the perfect window treatment.
+A natural wood look might seem a somewhat restrictive for over exuberant design overhauls, but if you can match your wood flooring or stained furniture, then perhaps you should try wood plantation shutters.
 The stains can bring your windows a more natural feeling, perfect if you’re looking at a colonial or rustic theme.
 What some people do is to install real basswood plantation shutters like our Ovation® shutters.
 They come in a slew of stains that will match most woods in your house.
 If you want a completely natural shutter, you could use a reclaimed wood plantation shutter.
 These are perfect if you use a beach house or rustic farmhouse motif in your house.
-Bright Colors Are For Other Types Of Window Coverings While you could paint your shutters in a accent color, you may want to proceed with caution.
+Bright Colors Are For Other Types Of Window Coverings While you could paint your shutters in a accent color, you will probably be disappointed with the end result.
 A strong color may look nice now, but then you may be stuck with that color for the long haul.
 White and wood stains have are classics, but will the cherry red or canary yellow shutter still look en vogue 5, 10 or 15 years from now?
 You can change your wall color fairly easily, but it may take a whole new window treatment to change the color on your plantation shutter.
 If you want color, you will want to hang a off-the-shelf accent curtain along with your plantation shutter.
 By adding a dash of color or pattern, you will show personalization to your windows without sacrificing the benefits of a more substantial interior shutter.
-Then as your taste changes, you can keep the plantation shutter and just replace the curtain -- or get rid of it altogether.
+Then when your style changes, you can keep the plantation shutter and just replace the curtain -- or get rid of it altogether.
 Sunburst Can Help You Find The Right Color Of Plantation Shutter No matter if it’s white Polywood or a natural wood stain, Sunburst can offer the perfect shutters for your home.
 Our reps understand Phoenix and will drive to you and give you plenty of plantation shutter and window treatment samples.
 Just call 480-485-7743 and schedule your in-home consultation today.